If you are interested in our Homeownership Program, please complete the Pre-Eligibility Questionnaire below.

 Applying for a Home

-Need for Adequate Shelter:
+Need for Adequate Shelter

 Applicants must demonstrate a need for better housing.
-Potential home-buyers might be dealing with poorly built, unhealthy, damaged, or inadequate housing.
+Potential homebuyers might be dealing with poorly built, unhealthy, damaged, or inadequate housing.
 Alternatively, you might have a rent or mortgage that you cannot afford or may be living in a home that is inaccessible for your disabilities.

-Ability to Pay:
+Ability to Pay

 Applicants must have the resources to pay a low, monthly mortgage.
 Each homeowner’s monthly mortgage payment goes into a revolving fund that is used to build more Habitat homes for other hard-working families.

-Willingness to Partner:
+Willingness to Partner

-Applicants must be willing to commit to the “sweat equity” requirement of 500 hours on the construction of their home or other qualified projects, and be a part of the Tri-County Partners Habitat for Humanity family and our full mission: Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities, and hope.
+Applicants must be willing to commit to the “sweat equity” requirement of 500 hours on the construction of their home or other qualified projects, and be a part of the Tri-County Partners Habitat for Humanity family and our full mission, which is "Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities, and hope."

-Additional Information
+Additional Requirements

 The income level that qualifies you to apply to our homeownership program is between 30% and 80% of the current median income level in your area.
 You must earn enough income to afford the price of a home.
 We define an affordable mortgage as one which keeps your total housing costs at or below 30% of your gross household income and the household’s total debt should also not be more than 40% of the monthly income.
 The applicant and co-applicant’s credit history will be investigated and your Equifax credit score must be at least 640.